sc-workshop/SupercellSWF-Animate/README.md

 <br/>

-# Disclaimer
+> [!IMPORTANT]
-This repository does not provide any instructions on how to modify any Supercell game or their assets.
+> This repository does not provide any instructions on how to modify any Supercell game or their assets.
 All information and all Assets were taken from public sources.
 You assume all risks from the use of this tool.

 # Table Of Content